Epilepsy Monitoring Unit (EMU)

 - Write down the time of the event and a detailed description of the event on the paper the EEG Technologist gives you upon admission.
 It helps to write down details while they are fresh in your mind.

 Please download and fill out the following forms if your child has any behavioral problems that you would like to bring to the medical team’s attention.
 Our interdisciplinary team has considerable experience performing EEG monitoring even in children with substantial behavioral problems.

 Caring for your child's skin after electrode removal

-Do not rub the irritated area gently blot dry.
-We suggest using Neosporin on the areas in question.
-The marks can take up to 2 weeks to vanish.
-Of course if you still have concerns, please call your pediatrician.
+- Do not rub the irritated area.
+Rather, gently blot dry when needed.
+We suggest using Neosporin® if there are marks.
+The marks can take up to two weeks to vanish.

 - Call your neurologist or pediatrician if you have concerns.